CSC207-2022F-UofT/course-project-group-134/README.md

 ## Design Patterns Used

 1. The Factory design pattern has been used in this program.
-The most notable usage of this is in the get_menus_use_case, where a Menu Factory is used to generate menus based on the menu csv files for each residence.
+The most notable usage of this is in the get_menus_use_case, where a Menu Factory (called the MenuGateway in the program) is used to generate menus based on the menu csv files for each residence.
+2. The singleton design pattern was also used.

 # Project Template